vtintillier/cf-java-logging-support/README.md

 [![Build Status](https://travis-ci.org/SAP/cf-java-logging-support.svg?branch=master)](https://travis-ci.org/SAP/cf-java-logging-support)
 ## Summary

-This is a collection of support libraries for Java applications running on Cloud Foundry that serve two main purposes: It provides (a) means to emit *structured application log messages* and (b) instrument parts of your application stack to *collect request metrics*.
+This is a collection of support libraries for Java applications running on Cloud Foundry that serves three main purposes: It provides (a) means to emit *structured application log messages*, (b) instrument parts of your application stack to *collect request metrics* and (c) java clients for producing *custom metrics*.

 When we say structured, we actually mean in JSON format.
 In that sense, it shares ideas with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) (and a first internal version was actually based on it), but takes a simpler approach as we want to ensure that these structured messages adhere to standardized formats.
-With such standardized formats in place, it becomes much easier to ingest, process and search such messages in log analysis stacks like, e.g., [ELK](https://www.elastic.co/webinars/introduction-elk-stack).
+With such standardized formats in place, it becomes much easier to ingest, process and search such messages in log analysis stacks such as [ELK](https://www.elastic.co/webinars/introduction-elk-stack).

-If you're interested in the specifications of these standardized formats, you may want to have closer look at the `fields.yml` files in the [beats folder](./cf-java-logging-support-core/beats).
+If you're interested in the specifications of these standardized formats, you may want to have a closer look at the `fields.yml` files in the [beats folder](./cf-java-logging-support-core/beats).

-While [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) is tied to [logback](http://logback.qos.ch/), we've tried to stay implementation neutral and have implemented the core functionality on top of [slf4j](http://www.slf4j.org/),  but provide implementations for both [logback](http://logback.qos.ch/) and [log4j2](http://logging.apache.org/log4j/2.x/) (and we're open to contributions that would support other implementations).
+While [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) is tied to [logback](http://logback.qos.ch/), we've tried to keep implementation neutral and have implemented the core functionality on top of [slf4j](http://www.slf4j.org/),  but provided implementations for both [logback](http://logback.qos.ch/) and [log4j2](http://logging.apache.org/log4j/2.x/) (and we're open to contributions that would support other implementations).

 The instrumentation part is currently focusing on providing [request filters for Java Servlets](http://www.oracle.com/technetwork/java/filters-137243.html) and [client and server filters for Jersey](https://jersey.java.net/documentation/latest/filters-and-interceptors.html), but again, we're open to contributions for other APIs and frameworks.

+The custom metrics clients part allows users to easily define and push custom metrics.
+The clients configure all necessary components and make it possible to define custom metrics with minimal code change.

-Last, there are also two sibling projects on [node.js logging support](https://github.com/SAP/cf-nodejs-logging-support) and [python logging support](https://github.com/SAP/cf-python-logging-support).
+Lastly, there are also two sibling projects on [node.js logging support](https://github.com/SAP/cf-nodejs-logging-support) and [python logging support](https://github.com/SAP/cf-python-logging-support).

 ## Features and dependencies